kuznetckiy/Geoscan_Lite_eng/catapult.rst

    :align: center
    :width: 400

-   Installation of the middle part of launcher
+   Attaching of the middle part of launcher

 4) Attach the rear part of the launcher.